-Anyone who uses Google Sheets as access to autoCrat, it is a free merge tool that is available in the add-ons store.
-Although autoCrat was designed for teachers and administrators, just about anyone can use it to automate processes.
+Anyone who uses Google Sheets has access to AutoCrat.
+It is a free merge tool that is available in the add-ons store.
+Although AutoCrat was designed for teachers and administrators, just about anyone can use it to automate processes.
 It is also loved by students, researchers, and businesses.

-It is really simple to get add-ons for Sheets!
-The fastest way to get autoCrat is to click this link that will take you directly to the web store.
+It is really simple to get add-ons for Sheets.
+The fastest way is to click this link to install the Autocrat add-on from the Google Workspace Marketplace.

-Simply click the Free button and the add-on will be added to your Google Sheets account.
+Simply click the Install button and the add-on will be added to your Google Sheets account.

 Alternatively, you can get the add-on by following these steps:

-2. Click the add-ons button in the navigation menu
+- Click the Add-ons button in the navigation menu.

-4. A window will pop up for you to browse
+- A window will pop up for you to browse.

-6. Click the Free button to get the add-on
+- Click the Install button to get the add-on.

 Next, give a file name for the output document that the add-on will create.